SwastikAvenger/APB-based-GPIO-Controller-Design/README.md

 # APB Based GPIO Controller Design
+Hello everyone, I hope you all are doing well.
+Welcome to the design of APB protocol based GPIO controller.
+Here, we have designed and discussed about a GPIO Controller mechanism using the APB Protocol.
+Please go through the readme file before using the source files.
+Thank You.
+<br><br>
 ## Introduction to GPIO
 At the very basic level, GPIO refers to a set of pins on a computer's motherboard or an add-on card.
 These pins can send and/or receive electrical signals.
 However it is worth noting that, these pins are meant for any specific purpose, hence the term "General Purpose".